MetOffice/lfric_core/documentation/source/developer_guide/code_review_primer.rst

 These are "interface kernels."

-The rule of thumb for interface kernels is one call to the under-lying code-base per kernel.
+The rule of thumb for interface kernels is one call to the underlying code-base per kernel.
 If there are two or more calls then it probably means two or more kernels have been pushed together and should be split apart.